-Choosing a web hosting provider can be daunting, but understanding cost considerations is a great place to start.
+Choosing a web hosting provider can be daunting, but understanding the cost of web hosting is a great place to start.

 Some things to consider when selecting the best web host for your needs:

-- The adage “you get what you pay for” certainly holds true when it comes to web hosting.
+- The adage “you get what you pay for” certainly holds true regarding web hosting.

 - Although web hosting can be dirt cheap, the trade-off may be an unreliable server and poor customer service.

-- Any money saved from choosing a cheaper hosting option is quickly forgotten when your website goes down.
+- Any money saved from choosing a cheaper hosting option is quickly forgotten when your website drops.

 - That isn’t to say that web hosting needs to break the bank either; many web hosts offer monthly plans at modest prices, allowing you to ramp up or down depending on changing needs.